plutoscarab/plutoscarab.github.io/_posts/2021-02-26-enumerating-integer-polynomials.md

 The method involves assigning a score to a polynomial equal to the sum of the absolute values of the coefficients plus the degree of the polynomial.
 For example the score for $$n^4 - 3n^2 + 5$$ is 13 because $$13=4+\left|1\right|+\left|-3\right|+\left|5\right|$$.
-We just have to enumerate the polynomials with each score starting with zero.
+We just have to enumerate the polynomials with each score starting with one.

 We'll represent a polynomial of degree n as an integer array of length n + 1.
 The element at index k represents the coefficient of degree k.
 So the polynomial above is represented by the array [5, 0, -3, 0, 1].
 We'll ignore